topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 040C: 67              LD      H,A                 ; Now point to function
 040D: E9              JP      (HL)                ; Jump to function

+; Notice these addresses are MSB:LSB (backwards from the processors endianness)
 040E: 04 30
 0410: 04 AC
 0412: 05 15